Your 2021 Award winners and highly commended services

 We know that great care is already out there, and continuing to happen despite the challenges presented by 2020 and 2021.

-The Excellence Network Awards recognise the hard work and resilience of outstanding individuals, teams and services that make a difference to people with Parkinson’s, and the people who love and care for them.
-We'll also reflect on 5 years of the Excellence Network.
+The Excellence Network Awards recognised the hard work and resilience of outstanding individuals, teams and services that make a difference to people with Parkinson’s, and the people who love and care for them.

 What else do I need to know?